see-for-yourself/bgdv-book/_posts/2024-10-24-chapter3_grayscale-colormaps-transparency.md

 The _alpha channel_ controls the transparency.
 For the RGB color model, the alpha channel is a fourth component that extends it to the RGBA model.
 Transparency is supported in Pyplot, but not currently in Turtle.

 To use the alpha channel in Pyplot, set the `alpha` parameter in the `plot()` or `scatter()` functions.
 The `alpha` can be set between 0.0 and 1.0.
-In the example of Figure 3.3, the code is as folllows:
+In the example of Figure 3.3, the code is as follows:

 ```python
 # generate some random points